Vantablack: In art

 Vantablack S-VIS, a sprayable paint that uses randomly aligned carbon nanotubes and very high levels of absorption from ultraviolet to the terahertz spectrum, has been exclusively licensed to Anish Kapoor's studio for artistic use.
 An additional restriction is that Vantablack is subject to export controls by the UK.
 Due to its physical requirements and thermal characteristics, the original Vantablack is not practical for use in many types of art.

 Vantablack VBx2, a variant of the non-nanotube Vantablack VBx that is optimized for large area spraying, was used in a "Vantablack pavilion" at the 2018 Winter Olympics.

-In May 2018 at the Met Gala Canadian musician Grimes as part of her outfit wore a crown that incorporated Vantablack, which she and her then-boyfriend Elon Musk had obtained a sample of from the manufacturer.
+In May 2018 at the Met Gala, Canadian musician Grimes as part of her outfit wore a crown that incorporated Vantablack, which she and her then-boyfriend Elon Musk had obtained a sample of from the manufacturer.

 In October 2018, to promote the release of their first-person shooter video game Call of Duty: Black Ops 4, Activision partnered with Surrey NanoSystems to create the "Black Ops House", a small building in London painted entirely in Vantablack VBx2 where visitors could play the PlayStation 4 port of the game over the course of a two-day press event.

-In September 2019, BMW unveiled an X6 concept with Vantablack paint at the International Motor Show Germany; however, the company does not plan on producing the color on production models of the X6.
+In September 2019, BMW unveiled an X6 concept with Vantablack paint at the International Motor Show Germany; however, the company does not plan on using it on production models of the X6.

 French musician Gesaffelstein used Vantablack VBx2 as part of his stage decoration during his Coachella 2019 performance.